123456789_123456789_123456789_123456789_123456789_

 <% end %>

-The capture method allows you to extract part of a template into a variable.
-You can then use this variable anywhere in your templates or layout.
+You can then use this variable anywhere in your templates, layouts, or helpers.

 <html>